Euler flag enumeration of Whitney stratified spaces: The semisuspension

 We now can relate the $\cd$-index of the $(n+1)$st semisuspension to that of the $n$th semisuspension.

 \begin{proposition} Let $\Gamma$ be a polytopal complex of dimension less than $n$.
 Then the following identity holds:

 where the interval $[\hz,*]$ occurs in the face poset of the semisuspension $\Semi(\Gamma,n))$. \end{proposition} \begin{proof} We begin by expanding the $\cd$-index of the semisuspension $\Semi(\Gamma,n+1)$ using the chain definition of the $\ab$-index.
-Note there are four types of chains, depending on if the $*$-element is in the chain or not, and if the chain contains a non-empty element of the complex $\Gamma$ or not.
-In order to distinguish between the two face posets ${\mathcal F}(\Semi(\Gamma,n))$ and ${\mathcal F}(\Semi(\Gamma,n+1))$, we mark the weighted zeta function and the rank function of the second poset with primes.
+Note there are four types of chains, depending on whether the $*$-element is in the chain or not, and whether the chain contains a non-empty element of the complex $\Gamma$ or not.
+In order to distinguish between the two face posets ${\mathcal F}(\Semi(\Gamma,n))$ and ${\mathcal F}(\Semi(\Gamma,n+1))$, we mark the weighted zeta function, the rank function and the element $*$ of the second poset with primes.
 We have

-Note that $\zetabar^{\prime}(x,*) = 1 + (-1)^{\rho^{\prime}(x,*)} \cdot \widetilde{\chi}(\link_{\Gamma}(x)) = 2 - \left(1 + (-1)^{\rho(x,*)} \cdot \widetilde{\chi}(\link_{\Gamma}(x))\right) = 2 - \zetabar(x,*)$.
+Note that $\zetabar^{\prime}(x,*^{\prime}) = 1 + (-1)^{\rho^{\prime}(x,*^{\prime})} \cdot \widetilde{\chi}(\link_{\Gamma}(x)) = 2 - \left(1 + (-1)^{\rho(x,*)} \cdot \widetilde{\chi}(\link_{\Gamma}(x))\right) = 2 - \zetabar(x,*)$.
 Hence the above expression translates to

 where we used $-(\av-\bv) \cdot \bv = \bv \cdot \cv - \dv$ in the third step. \end{proof}